boygirl/generator-thorax/README.md

     template: template
 ```

-Those familiar with RequireJS will be thrilled to see the define() call above, and those who aren't should read the section about [require js](#requirejs) at the end of the README for short summary.
+Those familiar with RequireJS will be thrilled to see the define() call above, and those who aren't should read the [section about require js](#require-js)for short summary.

 ##### Generate a Router: